hasselhuff/OverTheWire/Bandit/Bandit6/README.md

 ```
 > Note:
 >
-> `/` is searches recursively from the root of the filesystem
+> `/` begins the search recursively from the root of the filesystem
 >
 >  `2>/dev/null`  sends all on screen errors to `null` in order to remove errors from displaying on the screen
 2. The result of the above command gave me the output `HKBPTKQnIay4Fw76bEy8PVxKEDQRKTzs`